AlpachinoOA/Mass-On-Speed/README.md

 For more details on how to utilize Unity for Speckle, please check out [Speckle Unity's official GitHub page](https://github.com/specklesystems/speckle-unity/blob/main/README.md).

-This was our entry for the #BeyondTheSpeckleverse hackathon with Eda Özaltay.
+This was our entry for the #BeyondTheSpeckleverse hackathon.

+Alp Okan Atakan & Eda Özaltay.